 The Group's investment in Husky Midstream Limited Partnership ("HMLP") comprises oil pipelines, storage facilities and ancillary assets in Canada.
-Its results of operation and financial condition may be dependent on the prices received for Husky Energy Inc. ("Husky")'s refined products and crude oil.
+Its results of operation and financial conditions may be dependent on the prices received for Husky Energy Inc. ("Husky")'s refined products and crude oil.
 Lower prices over a prolonged period of time for crude oil could adversely affect the value and quantity of Husky's oil reserve.
-HMLP also has other customers apart from Husky and their demand for HMLP's services may depend on prices received for their refined products and crude oil are based on local and global supply and demand as well as availability and costs of transportation.
+HMLP also has other customers apart from Husky and their demand for HMLP's services may depend on prices received for their refined products and crude oil.
+Prices for refined products and crude oil are based on local and global supply and demand as well as availability and costs of transportation.
 Supply and demand may be affected by a number of factors including, but not limited to, actions taken by the Organisation of the Petroleum Exporting Countries (OPEC), non-OPEC crude oil supply, social and political conditions in oil producing countries, the occurrence of natural disasters, general and specific economic conditions, technological developments, prevailing weather patterns and the availability of alternate sources of energy.
-Volatility in refined products and crude oil price may adversely affect the Group's financial condition and results of operations.
+In 2016, Husky had a pipeline release at a river crossing in Saskatchewan, Canada.
+Husky took full responsibility for the incident and worked closely with downstream communities, First Nations and regulatory authorities on the response.
+A full and thorough investigation was undertaken and Husky is committed to using what it learned from the incident to further improve its operations.
+If the above events occurred or further occurred, it may adversely affect the Group's financial conditions and results of operations.